 Burial Services

-Mount Noddy cemetery is maintained by a dedicated staff of town council employees, who are responsible for the digging of graves in preparation for burials, grass cutting, and maintaining the burial grounds, as well the surroundings to the cemetery.
-In addition they are responsible for grass cutting in St. Swithun’s churchyard.
+Mount Noddy cemetery is maintained by a dedicated staff of town council employees, who are responsible for the preparation of graves for burials, grass cutting, and maintaining the burial grounds, as well the surroundings to the cemetery.

 Table of Fees